nilqed/spad_http/README.md

-# spad_http : Jupyter kernel for SPAD
+# spad_http : Jupyter kernel for SPAD ( :construction:)

-This is a beta version of a new Jupyter kernel for FriCAS, Axiom ...
+This is a beta version of a new Jupyter kernel for FriCAS, Axiom ... (release :soon:)

 1. `git clone https://github.com/nilqed/spad_http.git`